jdcauley/excl-cms/README.md

     * Minimum Level to Use this plugin should be whoever you designate to reorder the sections in the app
     * Auto-sort should be ON
     * Admin sort should be checked
+*For Easy WP SMTP, create an e-mail account that can be used with SMTP (gmail, for example: yoursite@gmail.com).
+[This will assume you picked gmail.
+Gmail is useful because many e-mail services block e-mails from Wordpress installations and you can send 2000 e-mails a day through this.](https://support.google.com/a/answer/176600?hl=en)
+     *  Enter "From Email Address" (yoursite@gmail.com)
+     *  Enter "From Name" (XCL App, for example)
+     *  Your SMTP Host (smtp.gmail.com, e.g)
+     *  Type of encryption (SSL)
+     *  SMTP Port (465 if SSL)
+     *  SMTP Authorization - Yes
+     *  SMTP Username (yoursite@gmail.com) and your e-mail's password.

 If you hit any errors during this process, simply refresh the page and try your changes again.